• Skip to primary navigation

 Class 2

-The seventh and final race at Lingfield on Good Friday is the All-Weather Mile Championships.
+The final race at Newcastle on Good Friday (Lingfield up to 2021) is the All-Weather Mile Championships.
 As the name suggests, this is run over a distance of eight furlongs.

 The most successful former winner of this race is 2017 Champion Sovereign Debt.
 The popular Ruth Carr trained grey went on to win the Group 2 bet365 Mile at Sandown and the Group 3 Diomed Stakes at Epsom to compete a £200k hat-trick of wins following victory at Lingfield.